arnelenero/simpler-state/docs/recipe-persistence.md

 Conforming to the Web Storage API, all values we persist to our storage must first be _serialized_ into a __string__.
 The default serialization function used by persistence is `JSON.stringify`, while the default deserialization is `JSON.parse`.

+Note that serialization happens right __before__ every `setItem`, whereas deserialization happens right __after__ `getItem`.

-Building on our example above, if our custom storage requires a different serialization, we can use the `serializeFn` and `deserializeFn` options as follows:
+Building upon our example above, if our custom storage requires a different serialization, we can use the `serializeFn` and `deserializeFn` options as follows:
 ```js
 export const counter = entity(0, [
   persistence('counter', {